 Eight graduate seminars

-Scholarship and the Profession (a pass/fail 4-week course)
+Scholarship and the Profession (a pass/fail 3-week course)

-Enrollment in a graduate seminar is limited to 12 students, because each member is expected to make a considerable contribution.
+Enrollment in a graduate seminar is limited to 10 students, and each student is expected to make a considerable contribution.
 Each term all graduate students are given a Seminar Preference Form.
-This form lists the seminars to be offered next term and asks that student number the seminars in order of preference.
+This form lists the seminars to be offered next term and asks that students number the seminars in order of preference.
 Every effort is made to accommodate students' preferences for seminars.
 However, demand may preclude some students from receiving all their choices.
-Among criteria used in allocating places in seminars are:
+Criteria used in allocating places in seminars are:

 1. Students' stated preferences.